-Tinea corporis, tinea cruris, tinea pedis, tinea versicolor: Children ≥12 years and Adolescents: Topical: Cream, lotion: Refer to adult dosing.
+Tinea corporis, tinea cruris, tinea pedis, tinea versicolor: Children ≥12 years and Adolescents: Topical: Cream: Refer to adult dosing.

-For external use only.
+For external use only; avoid contact with eyes, nose, mouth, or other mucous membranes.
 Avoid occlusive dressings.
 Wash hands before and after use.

 Store between 15°C to 30°C (59°F to 86°F).
 Shake lotion well before use.